pchhonkar/gun-violence-media-framing-nlp/outputs/reports/task6_results.md

 **Alternative Hypothesis (H₁)**: At least one outlet has a different proportion.

 **Results**:
-- χ² = 3.9959
+- χ² = 12.5820
 - df = 3
-- p-value = 0.261906
+- p-value = 0.005633
-- **Decision**: Fail to reject H₀ (α = 0.05)
+- **Decision**: Reject H₀ (α = 0.05)

-**Interpretation**: No statistically significant difference in 'Harm severity' usage across outlets.
-The observed variation could be due to chance.
+**Interpretation**: There is a statistically significant difference in how outlets use 'Harm severity' framing.
+Fox uses this framing more than expected, while NYT uses it less than expected.

 **Residual Analysis**:
 - Overuse: **Fox** (higher than expected)